Flights & getting there

 Long-haul international flights come into Ivato airport, 20km north of Antananarivo (Tana) and Nosy Be (notably charter flights).
 Most regional airports also handle flights to/from Réunion, Mauritius, the Comoros and South Africa.

 Air Austral French carrier linking Réunion and Mauritius with several cities in Madagascar.

 Air France French carrier with up to five flights a week between Paris and Antananarivo.

-Air Madagascar The embattled national carrier has direct flights from France, Thailand, Guangzhou (China) and neighbouring Indian Ocean islands.
-The airline has had financial difficulties for some years, however, and is plagued by delays and cancellations.
+Air Madagascar The national carrier has direct flights from France (Paris and Marseille), Thailand, Guangzhou (China), South Africa (Johannesburg) and neighboring Indian Ocean islands.

-Air Mauritius Flies between Mauritius and Tana four times a week.
+Air Mauritius (www.airmauritius.com) Flies between Mauritius and Tana six times a week.

 Kenya Airways (www.kenya-airways.com) Two flights a day between Nairobi and Tana.

-South African Airlink (www.flyairlink.com) Daily flights between Johannesburg and Tana and a weekly flight between Johannesburg and Nosy Be.
+South African Airlink (www.flyairlink.com) Daily flights between Johannesburg and Tana and two weekly flights between Johannesburg and Nosy Be.

-The following European, American and Australian tour operators offer all-inclusive trips to Madagascar, whether tailor-made or as part of a group.
+The following European, American and Australian tour operators offer trips to Madagascar, whether tailor-made or as part of a group:

-Adventure Associates (www.adventureassociates.com; Australia) Runs two trips a year to Madagascar, some of them led by famous wildlife TV presenter Richard Morecroft.
+Adventure Associates (www.adventureassociates.com; Australia) Runs two trips a year to Madagascar.

 Baobab Travel (www.baobab.nl; Netherlands) Offers a south and east circuit.